You name it and there’s a professional association for it.

 National Association of Environmental Professionals

-When I’m working with students, whether for career exploration or a job or internship search, the conversation always turns to professional associations as an important resource.
+When I’m working with students, whether for career exploration or a job or internship search, the conversation often turns to professional associations as an important resource.
 Why?
 Well…

 - Professional associations often have a “careers” or “jobs” section on their website that offers links to jobs related to that field